parsiya/parsiya.net/content/post/2021/2021-06-12-semgrep-scalpel/index.markdown

 **Remember: Don't break the build except as a last resort.**

 ## Where Should I Use Semgrep?
-Everywhere you have code but, as I mentioned above, I like to run Semgrep on merge requests and add the results as a comment to the request.
+Everywhere you have code, but as I mentioned above, I like to run Semgrep on merge requests and add the results as a comment to the request.
 I have written my own custom code to do this.
 Here's a public example: